Analyze Search Results

-Some actions, e.g. Find Usages automatically display the results in this window.
-For other actions, you can do it manually when a pop-up with the search results is displayed — click Open in Find Window or press Ctrl+Enter.
+Some actions, for example Find Usages automatically display the results in this window.
+For other actions, you can do it manually when a popup with the search results is displayed — click Open in Find Window , press Shift+Enter or + on the numeric keypad.

 Results of each new navigation or search action are displayed in a new tab of the Find window, so you can easily get back to previous searches.